karldcodes/whiteboard/README.md

 ## Backend .NET project

-* Uses .NET and Signalr
+* Uses .NET and Signalr to provide real time events
+* Provides state management to hold the state of the board while the backend is running